Achievable logoAchievable logo

 Vibrio parahaemolyticus

-It is a halophilic (salt loving) Vibrio.
-It causes food poisoning associated with the consumption of raw or undercooked seafood (think shellfish, oysters, sushi).
-It presents as abdominal cramps,nausea, vomiting , diarrhea and sometimes fever also.
-It is identified by Gram stain, darting motility and growth in 8% but not 10% NaCl.
+It is a halophilic (salt-loving) Vibrio.
+It causes food poisoning associated with eating raw or undercooked seafood (for example, shellfish, oysters, and sushi).
+It typically presents with abdominal cramps, nausea, vomiting, diarrhea, and sometimes fever.
+It is identified by Gram stain, darting motility, and growth in 8% (but not 10%) NaCl.

 Vibrio vulnificus

-It is halophilic, associated with wound infections progressing rapidly to cellulitis in seafood handlers or people exposed to seawater or brackish water.
-It also causes septicaemia with hemorrhagic bullae formation in people with preexisting liver disease who consume raw oysters.
-Diagnosis is from history, biochemically similar to V.parahaemolyticus except that it ferments lactose rapidly.
+It is halophilic and is associated with wound infections that can rapidly progress to cellulitis in seafood handlers or in people exposed to seawater or brackish water.
+It can also cause septicaemia with hemorrhagic bullae formation in people with preexisting liver disease who consume raw oysters.
+Diagnosis is suggested by the clinical history.
+It is biochemically similar to V. parahaemolyticus except that it ferments lactose rapidly.

 Vibrio alginolyticus

 It is the most halophilic vibrio, tolerating 10% NaCl.
-It causes eye, ear and wound infections after swimming in sea water.
-Biochemically similar to V.parahaemolyticus.
+It causes eye, ear, and wound infections after swimming in seawater.
+It is biochemically similar to V. parahaemolyticus.

 Sign up for free to take 1 quiz question on this topic